 - The business and social organizations in the community provide a welcoming atmosphere for human milk feeding families.

 - Local businesses and healthcare clinics/offices follow the principles of the International Code of Marketing of Breast-Milk Substitutes.

-- The World Alliance for Breastfeeding Action/WABA Maternity Care or the The US Business Case for Breastfeeding is promulgated by the U.S. government Department of Health and Human Services and the Chamber of Commerce.
+- The business case for lactation support is promulgated by the Health and Human Services and the Chamber of Commerce.